abishekrsrikaanth/Laravel4_StripeHelper/README.md

 ### Update Values in StripeHelper.js

-Update them in YOUR public folder.
+Update them in YOUR public folder version (packages/anthonyvipond/stripehelper/StripeHelper.js)

 Not the VENDOR one, which is overwritten when you 'composer update'

 The most important being: Stripe.setPublishableKey('Your_Publishable_Key_Goes_Here');

-There are three lines, they are marked clearly with comments.
+Check the commented lines.
 Update them as necessary.

 ### Run Migrations (optional)

 Note on Migrations:

-You must not have tables currently named `credit_cards`, `orders` or `payment_errors` If you do, that's fine, just change the migration table names/fields in /vendor/anthonyvipond/stripehelper/src/migrations as necessary.
+You must not have tables currently named `credit_cards`, `orders` or `payment_errors` in your database.
+If you do not, that's fine, just change the migration table names/fields in /vendor/anthonyvipond/stripehelper/src/migrations as necessary.
-You can also choose to not run migrations at all if you do not want anything in your database changed.
+You can also choose to not run migrations at all if you do not want any database help.

 ~~~